 - Identify fraud early in the underwriting process, reducing costly claims.

 Far more likely to contribute to systemic job-loss is new consumer preferences, technological advancements (like using nuclear fusion for power generation rather than coal), and the practice of offshoring jobs.

-I'm the CEO at ReFocus, and I've interviewed many seasoned professionals resistant to our SaaS service because they feel threatened; they think this advancement will lead to job losses.
+I've had the pleasure of speaking with many seasoned insurance professionals resistant to our ML because they feel threatened; they think this advancement will lead to job losses.
 This could not be further from reality.
 Ultimately, the promise of machine learning is efficiency.
 The average workday will contain far less mundane tasks, and create more enriching work experiences.